 Hosted by: The Rediscovery Centre & Eastern Midlands Waste Region

-At this conference attendees heard from Irish and international speakers that inspired changes to the Irish fashion industry.
-It looked at how the fashion industry can design out waste, pollution and keep materials in use rather than be sent to landfill.
+On the 26th of April 2019, the Rediscovery Centre, hosted Ireland’s first Circular Fashion Conference a conversation between designers, suppliers, retailers and makers about how Ireland can move towards fashion circularity.
+Attendees heard from Irish and international speakers that have inspired change within the fashion industry.
+The conversation focussed on how the fashion industry can design out waste & pollution to keep materials in use rather than be sent to landfill.

 Circular Economy Conversation – 21st April 2018